AdobeDocs/deliverability-learn.en/help/additional-resources/csr-ssl-certificate-request.md

 team: ACS
 ---

-# CSR and SSL certificate request process
+# CSR and SSL Certificate request process

 Once you have delegated a domain to Adobe for sending email (see [Domain name setup](../../help/additional-resources/domain-name-setup.md)), Adobe will create and use certain subdomains for specific functions.